Environment & Sustainability

 - The Kangaroos are the natural stars of our show and enjoy the natural surrounds in the early morning and late afternoon.
 They will generally move when approached by humans but we would ask you not to chase, endeavour to secure selfies, or attempt to feed them.

-- The Gorge is also home to over 70 species of native bird life including Eastern and Crimson Rosellas, Sulphur-Crested Cockatoos, Kookaburras, Rainbow Lorikeets, different species of Grass Parrots, several Owl species, Kingfishers and a nesting pair of Wedge Tail Eagles.
+- The Gorge is also home to 80+ species of native bird life including Eastern and Crimson Rosellas, Sulphur-Crested Cockatoos, Kookaburras, Rainbow Lorikeets, different species of Grass Parrots, several Owl species, Kingfishers and a nesting pair of Wedge Tail Eagles.

 - The Yering Gorge section of the Yarra River is approximately three kilometres in length and is home to many native fish species including the Macquarie Perch together with several breeding Platypus families – a very rare sighting opportunity with platypus seldom seen in their natural environment; and their existence an indication of the healthiness of the River and natural surrounds.